August 14

 Coffee and The Added Ingredients

-We should be careful about the coffee intake, even if we are healthy but have concerns that we might develop the chronic disease.
+We should be careful about our coffee intake, even if we are healthy but have concerns that we might develop chronic disease.

 The pure form of coffee may be the one that can have a positive effect.
-But, the coffee drinks with dairy products and added sweeteners do not have the same benefits.
+However, coffee drinks with dairy products and added sweeteners do not have the same benefits.

-Yes, nowadays the coffee and its consumption are trendy, but drinking coffee on a regular basis is not the best thing to do in order to manage diabetes, even when there is more and more evidence that daily intake of coffee can prevent it.
+Yes, nowadays coffee and its consumption are trendy, but drinking coffee regularly is not the best thing to do to manage diabetes, even when there is more and more evidence that daily intake of coffee can prevent it.

-And moreover, these drinks are nothing but calories.
-The impact that fat and sugar in most of the espresso and coffee drinks can actually outweigh the beneficial and good protective effect of the coffee itself.
+Moreover, these drinks are nothing but calories.
+The impact that fat and sugar in most of the espresso and coffee drinks can outweigh the beneficial and good protective effect of the coffee itself.

-It is the same for coffee that is artificially sweetened and sugar-sweetened and other alike drinks.
+It is the same for coffee that is artificially sweetened and sugar-sweetened and other similar drinks.

 When there is a sweetener, there are no more benefits that help combat T2D.
-And what sweetened coffee does is actually increasing the risk of developing the disease.
+And what sweetened coffee does is increase the risk of developing the disease.

 There can be insulin resistance if we regularly consume coffee drinks that are high in carbs and also in saturated fat.
 That with time can lead to T2D.